wwlr9/FALSACLivesinanEnvironment/README.md

 FALSAC shows a “seeming existing agency” in a relatively deterministic way.

-## FALSAC and its envionment: Concept Envision
+## FALSAC and Its Envionment: Concept Envision
 ![ConceptEnvision](/Images/ConceptEnvision.png)

-## Pictures from the installation
+## Pictures from the Installation
 ![DeathInstall](/Images/DeathInstall.png)
 ![NonHandPortrait](/Images/NonHandPortrait.jpg)